Strategy-proof allocation with outside option: Applications

-In our question, the old mechanism will restrict the replacement because agents' initial welfare needs to be respected.
-In practice, when a market designer wants to implement a new mechanism that harms some people, those people will complain/oppose the replacement, which becomes an obstacle to the replacement.
-In our question, if the new mechanism Pareto improves the old, all agents will be glad to support the replacement.
-But if some agents are harmed in the new mechanism, they may oppose the replacement.
-We assume that agents are altruistic and agree that increasing the number of acceptable assignments is desirable for the society as a whole.
-But because being unmatched is very undesirable, an agent will oppose the replacement if and only if he is matched in the old mechanism but become unmatched in the new one.
-We assume that in this case the only excuse the market designer can use to justify the replacement is that the number of acceptable assignments is strictly increased in the new mechanism.
-In other words, if the new mechanism does not strictly increase the number of acceptable assignments, every matched agent in the old mechanism must also be matched in the new mechanism, which means that the allocations found by the two mechanisms are size-equivalent.
-When random mechanisms are used, agents compare their participation sizes before and after the replacement.
+In our question, if the new mechanism Pareto improves the old, all agents will be glad in the replacement.
+But if some agents are harmed, they may complain and oppose the replacement.
+We assume that agents understand that assigning more objects to agents is a desirable goal for the market.
+But because being unmatched is very undesirable, an agent will complain if and only if he is matched in the old mechanism but becomes unmatched in the new one.
+In this case we assume that the only excuse we can use to justify the replacement is that strictly more objects are assigned to agents in the new mechanism.
+In other words, if the new mechanism does not assign strictly more objects, every matched agent in the old mechanism has to be matched in the new one.

-Formally, we study the object assignment model in Section \ref{section:object}, but now we allow for weak preferences.
-In kidney exchange, a patient prefers compatible donors to incompatible donors, and, among compatible donors, prefers live donors to cadavers because the former have a higher chance of success.
-But a patient is indifferent between donors of the same type.
-Similarly, a refugee is indifferent between resettlement locations of similar characteristics.
-We assume that agents are never indifferent between a real object and the status of being unmatched.
-Let $ \mathcal{B} $ denote the set of all complete, reflexive, and transitive preference relation $ \succsim $ on $\tilde{O}\coloneqq O\cup \{\emptyset\} $ such that for every $ o\in O $, either $ o\succ \emptyset $ or $ \emptyset \succ o $. $ \mathcal{B} $ is the preference domain of all agents.
+Formally, we consider the object assignment model, allow for weak preferences, and assume that agents are never indifferent between real objects and the outside option of being unmatched.
+Let $ \mathcal{B} $ denote the set of complete and transitive preference relation $ \succsim $ on $\tilde{O} $ such that $ \{o\in O:o\sim \emptyset\}=\emptyset $. $ \mathcal{B} $ is the preference domain of all agents.
 So NI and Richness are satisfied.
-Allowing for weak preferences enables us to accommodate more environments, but as we will explain, our result holds when agents' preferences are strict.
+Size improvement is defined as follows.